spychiatrist/lab-site/content/data/gestures.md

 # Dataset Properties

-This dataset comprises **30 trials** of roughly **20 minutes** each of recorded data.
+This dataset currently comprises **26 trials** of roughly **20 minutes** each of recorded data.
+We have an additional 12 trials which we are still processing for addition to the dataset.
 NiTE skeleton data and audio are provided for each trial.
 Some trials include raw depth data, but this is unfortunately not available for all trials.

+Data are currently provided in raw format (described below).
+In the coming months, we will release a pre-processed version of the data with recordings segmented into individual gestures.

 # Examples